Andy Hunt. Author, Publisher,

 - Refactoring – On-going redesign and re-implementation, usually referring to source code.
 But you can redesign and re-implement your brain as well.

-- Scrum – An Agile methodology, mostly focussed on effective collaboration among the development team and sponsors.
+- Scrum – A lightweight project management method, mostly focused on effective collaboration among the development team and sponsors.
+Only one small part of what’s needed for a software development team.

 - Wetware – Your brain.
 We’ve got computer hardware, the physical computers and systems, and computer software, the programs we write.
 Wetware is the stuff between your ears that makes it all happen.